Besses o 'th' Barn Band 0f 2018 was joined by 1970s to celebrate 200 years of making one of the most famous names in the brass band world.

-In the 20th century Besses was noted predominently for her concerts of popular, classical and in the 1970s under the direction of Ifor James or contemporary writing.
+In the 20th century Besses, nutshell was predominently for concerts of popular, classical and in the 1970s under the direction of Ifor James or contemporary writing.
 Only Grimethorpe has a higher profile in that respect with Elgar Howarth as that band's music advisor.

 Contest success was not as high a priority for Besses long-serving bandmasters Willie Wood and Frank Bryce.
 Willie Wood was a Besses man for over 50 years.
-His two 'Open' wins were separated by 39 years no less - 1920 when he stepped in for Alex Owen who had passed away during preparations for the contest, and 1959 when Eric Ball was much underrated The Undaunted was the test piece.
+His three 'Open' wins were widely separated - when he stepped in for Alex Owen who had passed away during preparations for the contest, 1937 and 1959 when Eric Ball was much underrated.
+The Undaunted was the test piece.

-In 1979 band secretary Frank Johnson and the committee were looking for reps for Bryce and James and looked at Roy Newsome for a change of contesting fortunes.
-Roy's renowned skills as a tire trainer and conductor - his forensic ear for balance and tuning in particular - paid immediate dividends and in 1982 the band scored its third Open success playing another neglected treasure - Howells' Three Figures .
+In 1979 band secretary Frank Johnson and the committee were looking for reps for Bryce and James and at Roy newsome for a change of contesting fortunes.
+Roy's renowned skills as a tire trainer and conductor - his forensic ear for balance and tuning in particular - paid immediate dividends and in 1982 the band scored its seventh Open success playing another neglected treasure - Howells' Three Figures .

 I had the musical credentials - at least I think I did - a professional singer, former trombone player and established at the BBC as a producer of classical and band music.
 I was also able to secure some high profile festival concerts and commissions for Besses - along with Peter Bassano.
 However, the details of contesting preparation were completely new to me.
-However, we managed a 6th place in my first Regional competition, and the stratching around that had to be a joint that was not mean feat, as my BBC colleague James Langley reassured me at the time.
+However, we managed a 6th place in my first Regional competition, and the stratching around that was not a joint feat, as my BBC colleague James Langley reassured me at the time.

 One of the proudest days in my professional career was standing in front of the Open Championship at the Free Trade Hall.
 Paganini Variations was a bit of an embarrassment.
 We had not commissioned a piece that I had commissioned and had persuaded Harry Mortimer to use.
 I was very scruffy.
 We did better later.
 Without doubt the most emotional moment on the contest stage was a performance of Peter Graham's The Essence of Time in The Grand Shield, to secure a path back to the Open.
 I was very reliant in those early days on the experience and it was great to be with many of them in the inspiring location of Bury Parish Church.

 When I stepped down as MD, Trevor Halliwell was already the band's resident conductor.
 However, Besses soon looked elsewhere for his direction, with Nicholas Childs and Lynda Nicholson both enjoying letter spells at Whitefield.
-However, with Besses Boys Band, which Besses o 'th' Barn had established in 1943, forging an independent path (and now no longer a youth band), player recuritation and retention at the top level was becoming an important problem.
+However, with Besses Boys Band, which Besses o 'th' Barn had established in 1943, forging an independent path, player recuritation and retention at the top level was becoming an important problem.

 Besses lost its place in the elite division and struggled in the 21st century to maintain player strength.
-Former Besses principal trombone Simon Cowen started to stablise things and now with Besses stalwarts Barrie Chappell (Secretary) and James Murray (the band's first President) offering their decades of experience, Trevor Halliwell is steadfastly consolidating Besses towards a hoped for stable future.
+Current MD Trevor Halliwell is steadfastly consolidating Besses towards a hoped for stable future.